Papaya is a fruit beloved for both its delicious flavor and exceptional nutrient profile.

 Like other seeds, papaya seeds are a good source of fiber.

-Fiber moves through your gastrointestinal tract undigested, adding bulk to your stool to promote regularity.
+Fiber moves through your gastrointestinal tract undigested, adding bulk to your stools to promote regularity.

-Upping your fiber intake may positively impact several other aspects of digestive health as well.
+Upping your fiber intake may improve several other aspects of digestive health as well.

-Summary Studies have found that papaya seeds could help fight infections, promote kidney health, protect against cancer and enhance digestive health.
+Studies have found that papaya seeds could help fight infections, promote kidney health, protect against cancer, and enhance digestive health.

 Although papaya seeds have been associated with various health benefits, some potential health concerns surround them.

 May decrease fertility

 Some animal studies have shown that papaya seeds may reduce fertility.

 For example, one study found that administering large doses of papaya seed extract to monkeys caused a condition called azoospermia, which is characterized by a lack of sperm in the semen (

 A rat study observed similar findings, reporting that papaya seed extract reduced both sperm count and sperm motility.
 Interestingly, researchers found that these changes were reversed within 45 days after stopping treatment (